Wet Hot American Summer (franchise): Wet Hot American Summer: Ten Years Later (2017)

 On August 18, 1981, the junior counselors of Camp Firewood made a vow to meet again in 10 years to see what kind of people they would turn into.
 In 1991, the ten-year reunion has arrived.
 The counselors, now in their mid-20s have grown up and with their lives taking different paths, with some having found love, and some having found professional success.
 Seeking vengeance, former U.S. President Ronald Reagan is trying to destroy the camp with the help of current U.S. President George H. W. Bush and former Camp Tigerclaw counselors.

-The eight-episode Netflix miniseries, created by Wain and Showalter, was released on Netflix on August 4, 2017. and is a sequel to both the 2001 film Wet Hot American Summer, and the 2015 prequel web miniseries.
+The eight-episode Netflix miniseries, created by Wain and Showalter, was released on Netflix on August 4, 2017. and is a sequel to both the 2001 film Wet Hot American Summer, and the 2015 prequel miniseries.
 Almost the entire adult cast from the film and 2015 miniseries returned in the same roles, in addition to a group of new characters from other recognizable actors.
 Bradley Cooper was unavailable to reprise his role, as he was directing and starring in A Star Is Born, but he appears in still images and his character is played by Adam Scott.
 Actors Judah Friedlander and Kevin Sussman (Ron and Steve, respectively) did not return as well.

 Recurring cast and characters

 Claire (Sarah Burns) and Mark (Mark Feuerstein), new characters introduced in Ten Years Later, were added retroactively to a flashback scene from the film.
-Jim Stansel, which is mentioned in the film, is portrayed by Michael Cera in First Day of Camp.
+Jim Stansel, who is mentioned in the film, is portrayed by Michael Cera in First Day of Camp.
 A few actors played more than one role.
 Showalter, in addition to portraying Gerald "Coop" Cooperberg in the film and both miniseries, portrays Alan Shemper in the film and U.S. President Ronald Reagan in both miniseries; Michael Ian Black, in addition to portraying McKinley in the film and both miniseries, portrays U.S. President George H. W. Bush in Ten Years Later; Wain, in addition to portraying Yaron in both miniseries, has an uncredited role as Paco in the film and portrays Arkansas Governor Bill Clinton in Ten Years Later.

 Home media

 The film was released in both VHS and DVD formats on January 15, 2002.
 In 2011, Wain tried to convince Universal Pictures to re-release a DVD which would include special features for the film's then 10th anniversary which Universal rejected.
-In a Q&A Wain said that he "would be willing to do a new prequel teaser short for it and new interviews and new material but they were like, ‘No, nobody buys it.
-Nobody cares.’”.
-The film was eventually released on Blu-ray on May 12th, 2015.
+In a Q&A Wain said that he "would be willing to do a new prequel teaser short for it and new interviews and new material but they were like, 'No, nobody buys it.
+Nobody cares.'".
+The film was eventually released on Blu-ray on May 12, 2015.
 This edition included highlights from the 10th anniversary event, the live radio play from SF Sketchfest, deleted scenes, cast comments, behind the scenes, feature commentary with cast & crew, songs with production stills and the theatrical trailer.